mohitpai/journey-optimizer.en/help/using/reports/campaign-live-report.md

 ## Web tab {#web-tab}

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_web_performance"
+>title="Web performance"
+>abstract="The Web Performance KPIs provide comprehensive information about your visitors' engagement with your web experiences from the last 24 hours."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_web_summary"
+>title="Web summary"
+>abstract="The Web Summary graph illustrates the progression of your web experiences, including impressions, unique impressions, and interactions, from the last 24 hours."

+>[!CONTEXTUALHELP]
+>id="ajo_campaign_live_web_interactions"
+>title="Interactions by element"
+>abstract="The Interactions by Element table provides key information regarding your visitors' engagement with different elements on your web pages in the last 24 hours."

 From your Campaign **[!UICONTROL Live report]**, the **[!UICONTROL Web]** tab details the main information relative to your Web pages.

 +++Learn more on the different metrics and widgets available for the Web report.